Alice’s Story: Overcoming Depression

 man

-I thought that they wouldn't hire me anyway because it's too difficult for me.
-I can't handle it (automatic thought).
+I guess I thought they wouldn’t hire me anyway, because it seemed too hard.
+I wouldn’t be able to handle it (automatic thought).

-What does the thought that you can't handle this job mean to you?
+What does the idea of ‘not being able to handle it’ mean to you?

 man